 Are you going to keep a fish in a bowl or want to have a large, filtered, heated tank?

-We look into everything you need to keep a happy, healthy betta fish.
+We looked into everything you need to keep a betta happy and healthy.

 Must Know before you go

 - Betta fish are also known as Siamese fighting fish.